zowe/zowe-client-java-sdk/README.md

     ZosConnection connection = ZosConnectionFactory.createSslConnection("host", "port", "c:\file.p12", "certpassword"));

-The SDK supports .p12 file format that represents a key-store that houses a self-signed certificate.
+The SDK supports .p12 file format that represents a key-store that houses a certificate.

 In the example above, for certFilePath specify a path with a file name representing the location and file name of the .p12 file.

 For certPassword, specify the paraphrase/password used for the key store.

+For a self-signed certificate, you will need to enable inSecure processing by setting the following system property:

+    zowe.sdk.allow.insecure.connection

+to true value.

 See [README.md](https://github.com/zowe/zowe-client-java-sdk/blob/main/src/main/java/zowe/client/sdk/zosmfauth/README.md) in zosmfauth package for further details.

 ## Requirements